 Back Orifice, which is also referred to as BO is an American-made RAT that has been around since 1998.
 This is the granddaddy of RATs and has been refined and adapted by other hacker groups to produce newer RAT systems.
 The original system exploited a weakness in Windows 98.
 Later versions that ran on newer Windows operating systems were Back Orifice 2000 and Deep Back Orifice.

-This RAT is able to hide itself within the operating system, which initially makes it difficult to detect.
+This RAT is able to hide within the operating system, which initially makes it difficult to detect.
 However, nowadays, most antivirus systems have the Back Orifice executable files and occlusion behavior logged in their databases as signatures to look out for.
-A nice feature of this software is that it has an easy-to-use console which the intruder can use to navigate around the infected system.
-The remote element can be slipped onto a target computer through a Trojan.
+A nice feature of this software is that it has an easy-to-use console that the intruder can use to navigate around the infected system.
+The remote element can be slipped into a target computer through a Trojan.
 Once installed, this server program communicates with the client console using standard networking procedures.
 Back Orifice is known to use port number 21337.

 The Beast RAT attacks Windows systems from Windows 95 up to Windows 10.
 This uses the same client-server architecture that Back Orifice pioneered with the server part of the system being the malware that gets installed surreptitiously on the target computer.
 Once the server element is operational, the hacker can access the victim computer at will through the client program.
 The client connects to the target computer at port number 6666.
 The server is also able to open connections back to the client and that uses port number 9999.
 Beast was written in 2002 and is still widely in use.